blauerberg/drush-scm/README.md

 # update all modules except core to latest version with security fixes
 $ /path/to/drush-scm upc

+# update all modules other than views and panels
+$ /path/to/drush-scm upc --exclude-module views,panels

 # update only Drupal core
 $ /path/to/drush-scm upc --module drupal